sJohnsonStoever/redditPostArchiver/README.md

 Edit the included "credentials.yml" file to replace "test" with the variables from your reddit account.

+#### archive.py ####

 Navigate to the folder with archive.py and run the script.
 An html file will be written into that same folder.
-To choose what post is to be archived simply provide the post ID as an argument to the script (e.g., `./archiver 15zmjl`).
+To choose what post is to be archived simply provide the post ID as an argument to the script (e.g., `python archiver.py 15zmjl`).

-As of now, only posts and the associated comment threads can be archived.
-Saving a specific comment thread, starting with a comment, will be supported in the future.
+#### postids.py ####

+Navigate to the folder with postids.py and run the script.
+A text file will be written into that same folder.
+To choose which author is to be archived simply provide the author's name (username) as an argument to the script (e.g., `python postids.py GallowBoob`).

+#### subpostids.py ####

+Navigate to the folder with subpostids.py and run the script.
+A CSV file will be written into that same folder.
+To choose which subreddit is to be archived simply provide the subreddit name as an argument to the script (e.g., `python subpostids.py opendirectories`).

 ## Motivation ##